microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 This is discouraged in favour of [`vcpkg_install_copyright()`](../maintainers/functions/vcpkg_install_copyright.md).
 New ports should use `vcpkg_install_copyright()` instead.
 However, it is still valid for existing ports to use something like the code above.
 You may replace this with `vcpkg_install_copyright` but you don't have to.

-`vcpkg_install_copyright` also includes the functionallity to handle multiple copyright files.
+`vcpkg_install_copyright` also includes the functionality to handle multiple copyright files.
 See its [documentation](../maintainers/functions/vcpkg_install_copyright.md) for more info.

 ## Features